 Dear Collaborators,

-activity is probable, with a chance for a >M5 flare in the following
+activity is expected, with a chance of low M-class flares in the next

 See http://www.SolarMonitor.org for images and